 - Cook the linguine in boiling salted water according to package directions.

-- Add the asparagus 3 minutes before the end of the cooking time.
+- Add the asparagus or frozen peas 3 minutes before the end of the cooking time.

 - Meanwhile heat the olive oil in a frying pan over medium heat.

 - Sauté the diced red pepper for two or three minutes until it begins to soften.

 - Add the garlic and continue to sauté for a minute, stirring almost constantly.